photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 !!! tldr ""
     Running an image with `:latest` tag does not cause Docker to automatically download new images.
+    We recommend that you compare your `docker-compose.yml` with our examples at [dl.photoprism.app/docker](https://dl.photoprism.app/docker/) from time to time in case there are new configuration options or other improvements.

 ### Troubleshooting ###